tpq/propr/README.md

 Welcome to the `propr` GitHub page!

 The bioinformatic evaluation of gene co-expression often begins with correlation-based analyses.
 However, this approach lacks statistical validity when applied to relative count data.
-This includes, for example, biological data produced by high-throughput RNA-sequencing.
+This includes, for example, biological data produced by high-throughput RNA-sequencing, chromatin immunoprecipitation (ChIP), ChIP-sequencing, Methyl-Capture sequencing, and other techniques.
 This package provides a set of functions for measuring dependence between relative features using compositional data analysis.
 Specifically, this package implements two measures of *proportionality*, φ and ρ, introduced in Lovell 2015 and expounded in Erb 2016.
 You can get started with `propr` by installing the most up-to-date version of this package directly from GitHub.

 ``` r
 library(devtools)